Housing Expense Ratio: Your Guide To What It Is And How To Calculate Your Housing Ratio

 Your housing ratio determines, in the eyes of your home lender, whether you can afford a property under the framework of a conventional loan.
 They don’t wish to put you in a position where you can’t make your mortgage payment..

 Some home loan programs, such as Federal Housing Administration (FHA) loans, do allow for larger housing expense ratios.
 However, you may find that options here are limited.

 If your housing ratio exceeds the 28% threshold, you may want to look for ways to reduce your monthly expenses or seek a lower-priced property to purchase.

 As noted, with a housing expense ratio above 28%, your borrowing options will be limited unless you can reduce costs or grow your income.
 You can also strengthen your compensating factors − like improving your credit score or DTI ratio − to offset your high housing expense ratio when applying for a mortgage loan.

 Some actions that you can take to improve your chances of securing a mortgage include, but are not limited to:

 - Negotiating a raise or finding additional sources of income

 - Improving your credit score

 Your housing expense ratio is an important factor in determining your eligibility to obtain a mortgage.
 Finding ways to lower it can improve your odds of securing real estate financing.

 Interested in finding out more about how much home you can afford, given current housing and lending conditions?
-You can get the ball rolling by taking time to get preapproved for a mortgage today.
+You can get the ball rolling by taking time to get started on the approval process today.